 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2019 audit (2018: 70%).
-In determining performance materiality, we considered factors including:
+Performance materiality was set at 70% of materiality for the 2020 audit (2019: 70%).
+In determining performance materiality, we considered the following factors:

-- our risk assessment, including our assessment of the group's overall control environment - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.
+- Our risk assessment, including our assessment of the Company's overall control environment; - b.
+Our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - c.
+The impact of Covid-19 on the Company, in respect of its influence on the Company's underlying trading subsidiaries' performance and the requirement for many of its processes and controls around financial report to be executed remotely.